Early Learning Ideas

 Make Observations

 To begin, let kids experiment with the containers and the balance.
+The best tip I have for getting them to make observations is to ask them lots of questions.
 Here are some questions to engage them:

 • What kinds of materials do you see in the containers?